 Special Topics in Research Elective Credit

-Research Volunteers (RV) have no specified time commitment to a project and will likely not have a focused personal project on which to work.
+Research Volunteers have no specified time commitment to a project and will likely not have a focused personal project on which to work.
 There is no stipend and no expectation of presentation of results at a RUSVM forum.
-The RV position is designed to allow students to observe certain aspects of how research is conducted.
+The Research Volunteer position is designed to allow students to observe certain aspects of how research is conducted.

 St. Kitts Sea Turtle Monitoring Network (SKSTMN)

 Sea turtle research in St. Kitts.
-The St. Kitts Sea Turtle Monitoring Network (SKSTMN) will be accepting applications from individuals to be a research assistant or team leader in the field during the leatherback nesting season (March 1, 2013 - July 14, 2013) starting January 15, 2013.
-Full details
+The St. Kitts Sea Turtle Monitoring Network (SKSTMN) will be accepting applications from individuals to be a Research Assistant or Team Leader in the field during the leatherback nesting season (March 1, 2014 - July 14, 2014) starting January 15, 2014.
+Full Details